You can find mail-in order forms for your film or negatives on the pages for film processing and film scanning.

 We offer data discs, flash drives, and Dropboxing as a way to provide digital copies of your film.
 You can find these options and pricing on the mail-in order form for your item.
 We give you back your negatives, because they are your property.
 Unlike some labs, the negatives are always returned to you, UNLESS you tell us to destroy them.
 We don't like this, but we will are your behest.

 After film has been damaged by time, the elements, poor storage, etc., it is often impossible to repair without further damaging the quality of the negative.
 However, we do offer digital restoration of damaged photos.
 Pricing cannot be quoted until we have received your film, as it is determined by the severity of the damage.
 It is important to note that some film cannot be restored, most often due to improper storage or severe heat damage.
 The origianl film will not be changed.
 All repairs will be digital.

 Unlike color film, which can be processed by machine, black and white film is a very unique format.
 Though there are some other methods of processing, we don't take any shortcuts, so every roll of black and white film is processed by hand.
 Unlike color there are more variables with balck and white that must be accounted for when processing.
 This ensures that the final result is the highest quality, and adds a little bit of wait time to your order.

 We process C-41 and Black and White: 35mm, 35mm half-frame, 110mm, 120mm, 126mm, 127mm, 220mm, and 620mm film.
-We also process Kodachrome and C-22 film, but they must be processed as black and white due to the unavailability/outlawing of the original processing chemicals.-We do not process: E-6 slide film, sheet film, glass plate, disc film, or Seattle Film Works.
-However, do scan and print from all above film types.
+We also process Kodachrome and C-22 film, but they must be processed as black and white due to the unavailability/outlawing of the original processing chemicals.
+We do not process: E-6 slide film, sheet film, glass plate, disc film, or Seattle Film Works.
+However, we do scan and print from all above film types.